 projections), render the full layer (whole world).

-#2 Updated by Matthias Siewert almost 5 years ago
+#2 Updated by Matthias Siewert about 5 years ago

 - Target version set to Future Release - High Priority